pablosalvador10/gbb-bench4ai/README.md

 ![Issues](https://img.shields.io/github/issues/pablosalvador10/gbb-ai-upgrade-llm)
 ![License](https://img.shields.io/github/license/pablosalvador10/gbb-ai-upgrade-llm)

-Welcome to the ultimate MaaS (LLM/SLM) benchmarking hub.
+Welcome to the MaaS LLM/SLM) benchmarking hub.
 This project focuses on dual intent, providing key performance metrics regarding model latency/throughput, and quality.
 It's a one-stop shop for benchmarking MaaS, helping you make smarter decisions regarding the choice of foundation model for your AI projects based on an in-depth performance analysis.
 <br>

 ## What Makes This Project Different? 🚀